 TGax Editor: Please update the following paragraph and 2nd bullet in this clause shown below:

-An AP with dot11MultiBSSIDImplemented equal to true may do one of the following:
+In addition, an AP with dot11MultiBSSIDImplemented equal to true may do one of the following:

-[20582, 20315]If all the recipient non-AP STAs that sent an HE TB PPDU have indicated support for receiving Control frames addressed to STAs from two or more BSSs of a multiple BSSID set by setting the Rx Control Frame To MultiBSS subfield in the HE Capabilities element to 1, the AP may respond with a Multi-STA BlockAck frame with RA field set to the broadcast address and carried in a DL HE MU PPDU.
+[20582, 20315]The AP may respond with a Multi-STA BlockAck frame with the TA field set to the transmitted BSSID and carried in a DL HE MU PPDU to acknowledge the STA’s transmission, if the recipient non-AP STA is associated with a nontransmitted BSSID of a multiple BSSID set and the AP has received an HE Capabilities element from the STA with the Rx Control Frame To MultiBSS subfield equal to 1.
 The Ack Type field and AID11 field of the Multi-STA BlockAck frame are set as described in 9.3.1.8.7 (Multi-STA BlockAck variant).
 The AP shall set the element of the TXVECTOR parameter STA_ID_LIST for the RU carrying the Multi-STA BlockAck frame to 2047.
 An AP shall not include more than one group addressed Multi-STA BlockAck frame in the A-MPDU carried in a broadcast RU in a DL HE MU PPDU.

 Allowed settings of the Trigger frame fields and TRS Control subfield